dishayvelled/trap-representation/README.md

 BTW, if you're one of those people who think it's fine to use erroneous constructs as long as it "works", check out [this animation I made about undefined behavior](https://youtu.be/-gVAP8YMlk0).

 Want to contact me?
-You can shoot me a mail at programmertotherescue AT gmail.com.
+You can shoot me a mail at programmertotherescue AT gmail DOT com.